 Brief your audience.
-This will probably be done by the chair, but if not ensure that you brief your delegates on exactly how you want to work with them.
+This will probably be done by the chair, but if not ensure that you brief your delegates on exactly how you want to work with them - will there be polls, how would you like them to get involved with your talk?